eclecticlogic/pedal-tx/README.md

     - Simple integration with QueryDSL
     - Hooks to set insert/update date/time automatically
     - DAO registry function for dynamic CRUD operations
-- Postgresql specific features
-	- Support for COPY to insert data using collection of JPA entities
-	- Hibernate user-types for Postgres arrays
-	- Hibernate user-type for Postgres bit array
-- Data loader support
-	- Simple groovy DSL for defining test data to be loaded
-	- Works at the JPA entity level (not database columns and values but JPA entity properties and "converted" types).

 # Getting started